eddpeterson/theBucketList/Readme.md

 # TODO: 100 hours initially estimated

 *   Based on the jQuery videos I got tip not to use string html at all, use jQuery to create html elements.

-Refactor!!!
+    Refactor to use data-* attribute

 *   Use design created by Alexander # 16 hours